TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/README.md

 > Legal Frequencies, Modulations And Protocols

-*Electromagnetic* waves can invisibly transfer information through the air, and we all use this technology in *smartphones*, *WiFi*, *Walky Talkys* and often even when we grab a *Remote Control* and switch stations on the TV.
+*Electromagnetic* waves can invisibly transfer information through the air, and we all use this technology in *Smartphones*, *WiFi*, *Walky Talkys* and often even when we just grab a *Remote Control* and switch stations on the TV.

 <img src="images/radio_comparison2_t.png" width="40%" height="40%" />

-When you plan to use *radio waves* to transfer information as part of your *DIY Project*, it is important to understand the *frequencies* that are legal to use, and the schemes in which data can be sent and received.
+When *you* plan to use *radio waves* to transfer information as part of your *DIY Project*, it is important to understand the *frequencies* that are legal to use, and the schemes in which data can be sent and received over the air.

 ## Frequencies

 Radio waves are emissions to the *public*: anyone in the vicinity can detect and read them.
 So anyone can also *interfere* with anyone else in a radio spectrum.

 > [!NOTE]
-> Radio waves can also *harm* innocent bystanders, at least when sent with sufficient transmit power.
+> Radio waves can also *harm* people, at least when sent with sufficient transmit power.
 This is why both *frequency* and *maximum emission power* is strictly regulated in all countries of the world.

 ### Frequency Allocations

+At the end of the day, national governments allocate frequencies and determine the conditions of use.

+In a globalized world, harmonizations take place, though, and supra-national organizations negotiate regional and global frequency allocations.

 The *ITU* (*International Telecommunications Union*) has devided the world into [three regions](https://transition.fcc.gov/oet/spectrum/ituregions.pdf) with [geographical definitions](https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-2/subpart-B/section-2.104).

-Any government can assign national radio allocations.
-The two most influential agencies based on size of market they impact are the *FCC* in the US and *ETSI* in Europe.

-#### Band Plans
+### Band Plans

+Based on region, *band plans* are created that define in detail which frequency is reserved for a particular purpose and usage.

-Below are *band plans* that allocate frequency ranges for *license-free* radio communications in different regions of the world:
+Below are regional *band plans* that allocate frequency ranges for *license-free* radio communications in different regions of the world:

 | Area | Band Plan |